cagov/design-system/docs/pages/why-web-components.md

 - Articles on why web components are helpful especially in design systems
   - <a href="https://ionicframework.com/blog/5-reasons-web-components-are-perfect-for-design-systems/">5 reasons web components are perfect for design systems</a> by ionic, makers of the stencil.js web components tool
   - <a href="https://vaadin.com/blog/design-systems-and-standardized-web-components">Design systems and standards based web components</a> by Vaadin, makers of the Vaadin web component based design system
--Brad Frost on <a href="https://bradfrost.com/blog/link/why-we-use-web-components/">Why we use web components</a>
+  - Brad Frost on <a href="https://bradfrost.com/blog/link/why-we-use-web-components/">Why we use web components</a>
   - <a href="https://www.zaplabs.com/blog/engineering/building-web-applications-longevity-through-web-components">Building web applications with longevity through web components</a> from ZapLabs in 2018
-  - <a href="https://shoelace.style/?id%3Dnew-to-web-components">New to web components?</a> by Cory LaViska, author of web components based design system shoelace.style
+  - <a href="https://shoelace.style/?id=new-to-web-components">New to web components?</a> by Cory LaViska, author of web components based design system shoelace.style
   - New foundations being built on custom elements with projects like <a href="https://dev.to/open-wc/introducing-custom-elements-manifest-gkk ">Custom Elements Manifest</a>